 Capital expenditures can include development expenditures or expansions as well as maintenance or improvement capital expenditures.
 Development or expansion capital expenditures are discretionary in nature (until such time as Granite has committed to a construction contract or lease) and are incurred to generate new revenue streams and/or increase the productivity of a property as well as drive net asset value creation.
-As at December 31, 2022, Granite had four active development projects in Canada and the U.S. and two expansion projects in Canada and the U.S., expected to cost approximately \$375 million (excluding the cost of land) and deliver approximately 2.9 million SF of incremental GLA between Q1 2023 and Q1 2024.
+As at December 31, 2023, Granite had three active development projects in Canada and the U.S. and two expansion projects in Canada and Netherlands, expected to cost approximately \$99 million

+(excluding the cost of land) and deliver approximately 2.6 million SF of incremental GLA.
 Maintenance or improvement capital expenditures relate to sustaining the existing earnings capacity of a property.
-During 2022, there were \$9.7 million in maintenance or improvement capital expenditures made by Granite related to minor improvement projects at various properties.
+During 2023, there were \$8.4 million in maintenance or improvement capital expenditures made by Granite related to minor improvement projects at various properties.